-Basically, WPML gives you the functionality to create fully standalone translated versions of your site that search engines like Google can index.
+Basically, WPML (and other WordPress translation plugins) gives you the functionality to create fully standalone translated versions of your site that search engines like Google can index.
 WPML won’t do the actual “translating” for you – it just gives you the ability to create a cohesive, SEO-friendly translated site.

 If you’re serious about creating a usable, rankable version of your site in a different language, it’s 100% better to use a dedicated tool like WPML.
 It just takes a lot more time and effort.